wrd-blog/wrd-blog.github.io/_posts/2022-07-22-CH04_MNIST-basics.md

 I was then able to train and export the model then reload the trained model and do some inference testing which worked great.

-Now, on to the next chapter of the book to learn some more about this fascinating subject.
+Now, on to the next chapter of the book to learn something more about this fascinating subject.

 WrD